nemethmik/cristina10/README.md

   - The directice *asyncReplace* in `${asyncReplace(this.timer)}` is a brutally powerful function from the Lit toolset `import {asyncReplace} from "lit/directives/async-replace.js"` to work with *async iterator generators* by reading the next values yielded by the iterator object *this.timer* in our case here created with a generator function.
   - `<slot name=after></slot>` is a named slot to make customizing the display of the web component more flexible. slots and shadow DOM are provided by the browser.

-### Part 5: Almost Everything You should Know About Slots and Shadow DOM
+### Part 5 and 6: Almost Everything You should Know About Slots and Shadow DOM
 - Watch [Web Components Getting Started - 05 Controlling Elements from within a Web Component](https://youtu.be/ejLHZR8IEqQ) to see how to stop and restart the timer component.
 - And finally [Web Components Getting Started - 06 Almost Everything You Should Know About Shadow DOM and Slots](https://youtu.be/JkGMbhEPnlo)
 ```ts